How To Look Up Billing Address On Regions App

 A VM in the same region as a VLAN attachment, using either regional or global VPC dynamic routing

-In this scenario, there are two regions within North America, us-west1 and us-east1.
+.
 These regions use VPC regional dynamic routing provided by Cloud Router.
 In this scenario, it doesn't matter which dynamic routing mode you use.

-You order an Interconnect connection running from your on-premises location to San Jose (SJC) and create two VLAN attachments over that connection.
-One VLAN attachment goes to region us-east1, and the other VLAN attachment goes to region us-west1.
+You order an Interconnect connection running from your on-premises location to San Jose (SJC)

-If you send traffic from a VM in us-east1 or from a VM in us-west1 to your on-premises location over your Interconnect connection in SJC, you are charged the following rates:
+to your on-premises location over your Interconnect connection in SJC, you are charged the following rates:

-• Cloud Interconnect egress charges for North America (because that is where the Interconnect connection is located).
+- Cloud Interconnect egress charges for North America (because that is where the Interconnect connection is located).

-• You are not charged region-to-region egress charges because the VMs are using a VLAN attachment in the same region.
+- You are not charged region-to-region egress charges because the VMs are using a VLAN attachment in the same region.

 A VM in the same continent but different region than a VLAN attachment, using global VPC dynamic routing

-In this scenario, you have VMs in two regions located in North America, us-west1 and us-east1.
+.
 You have enabled global dynamic routing for your VPC network by using Cloud Router.
 Global dynamic routing enables VLAN attachments in one region to be used by one or more VMs located in another region.

-Region-to-region egress charges from us-east1 to us-west1
+- Region-to-region egress charges for forwarding traffic from

-• Cloud Interconnect egress charges for North America for traffic from region us-west1 to your on-premises location.
+is considered the source of traffic. - Cloud Interconnect egress charges for North America for traffic from region

 A VM in a different continent than a VLAN attachment, using global VPC dynamic routing

-This scenario is the same as the preceding example, except that one region, us-west1, is located in North America, and the other region, asia-east1, is located in Asia.
+, is located in Asia.
 Sending traffic between regions on different continents results in more expensive inter-region egress rates.

-The only way to send traffic from asia-east1 over Cloud Interconnect in North America is by enabling VPC global dynamic routing.
-This makes the VLAN attachment in us-west1 available to VMs in all regions in your VPC network.
-You are then charged the following rates:
+over Cloud Interconnect in North America is by enabling VPC global dynamic routing.
+This makes the VLAN attachment in us-west1

-• Cloud Interconnect egress charges for North America for traffic from region us-west1 to your on-premises location.
+. - Cloud Interconnect egress charges for North America for traffic from region

 A VM in a different continent than a VLAN attachment, using VPC Network Peering